janek1842/Blackjack/README.md

 Now, you are allowed to enter your **BET** - the amount of money based on which, your final result will be calculated.
 After that, the game starts and you decide whether to **HIT** (take next card) or **STAND** (pass).
 Observe your score and frame color to control your status **(WAIT/LOST/WIN/TURN)**.
 After each round, you can **REPLAY** your game to enjoy it once more!

+## Money settlement in details :moneybag:

+Each player has $500 available at the beginning of the game.
+He can bet the whole amount or less.
+AI(easy, medium, hard) bet $500 by default.
+At the end of the game, if a player has lost, we deduct what he bet from his $500.
+If he won and had 21 points then he receives 2.5 × the amount bet + (500 - the amount bet).
+If he won and did not have 21 points, he receives 2 × the amount bet + (500-amount bet).

 ![image](https://user-images.githubusercontent.com/56030577/148691415-23ec09bf-4f37-4c75-bb3b-9c1ba1d46187.png)

 ![image](https://user-images.githubusercontent.com/56030577/148691712-46f0bf8e-a953-4845-bcd6-1773c7759bdf.png)